BlinkRez/blinkrez/doc/dns-design.rst

   verified, via DNSSEC (OPEN ISSUE: does this accept for the AD flag from a recursive name server, or must every record be verified separately?)

-The value of result is undefined if retcode is **not** BLINKREZ_ERR_NONE.
+The value of result is undefined if retcode is **not** BZ_ERR_NONE.

 Addresses vs. Names
 ~~~~~~~~~~~~~~~~~~~

-For simplicity, the blinkrez_connector will not reject IP addresses (e.g.
+For simplicity, the bz_connector will not reject IP addresses (e.g.
 "192.168.0.24" or "[fe80:0:0:0:200:f8ff:fe21:67cf]") when performing
 A/AAAA-based operations.
-Instead, the blinkrez_connector will bypass the normal
+Instead, the bz_connector will bypass the normal
 lookup operations and attempt to establish a socket based on the transports
 appropriate to the address.